metablockshq/metablocks.world/content/posts/2022-how-transfer-of-tokens-occur-on-solana.md

 * A **mint key**
 * Token program ID and Associated Token Program ID.
 These two are standard programs that are deployed on Solana.

-Once we have the **ATA** generated on the client, this ATA could be passed to an anchor instruction to transfer a generated **mint** in the `rust` code using a `mint_to` instruction or `transfer` instruction.
+Now in the rust code, use `mint_to` or `transfer` instruction to transfer any mint to an ATA.
 (We will discuss about the differences between these two in the next guide)

 The `mint_to` instruction from token program ([link](https://spl.solana.com/token)) could be used to transfer the minted token to an associated token account.